webritgithub/codsoft_-1/README.md

 Flight Booking Landing Page

 This repository contains the source code for a captivating front-end flight booking landing page built with HTML and CSS.
-The landing page is designed to offer users an intuitive interface to search for flights, explore destinations, sign up for exclusive offers, and access essential company information.
+The landing page is designed to offer users an intuitive interface to search for flights, explore destinations, sign up for exclusive offers,FAQs and access essential company information.

 Technologies Used: